Glossary

 Cognitive mapping principles inform AI development in several ways:

-• Spatial Reasoning: AI systems utilize cognitive mapping to interpret and interact with physical environments.
+- Spatial Reasoning: AI interprets and interacts with environments.

-• Human-AI Interaction: Understanding human cognitive maps can enhance AI’s ability to interact naturally with users, anticipating needs based on spatial and contextual cues.
+- Human-AI Interaction: Understanding human cognitive maps helps AI anticipate needs based on spatial and contextual cues.

 Research on Cognitive Maps